 - as a bedside commode

-Unlike the 3 in 1 bedside commode these will not work over the toilet, nor will they work as a toilet safety rail.
+Unlike the 3 in 1 bedside commode, these cannot be used over the toilet as a 3 in 1 commode, or as a toilet safety rail.

 These are not bariatric models and have a lightweight iodized aluminum frame to protect them from water.